Hybrid Email Moderation in Office 365

 The only bad thing about this is that Office 365 users will not be able to expand those groups because they appear as contacts, and will not see the mail tip that the group is moderated (which we can mimic by using mail tips).
 This will work well I believe for the time being.

-Now, when Office 365 users trying to send to one of those groups, they will open address book, and see a group called firstname.lastname@example.org.
-The fact is this is a mail enabled contact, so Exchange Online will not know it is moderated, and will just send it to Exchange on premise, which will send it to the on-premises arbitration mailbox and everything will work just fine.
+Now, when Office 365 users trying to send to one of those groups, they will open address book, and see a group called email@example.com.
+The fact is this is a mail enabled contact, so Exchange Online will not know it is moderated, and will just send it to Exchange on-premises, which will send it to the on-premises arbitration mailbox and everything will work just fine.

 Hybrid email moderation in Office 365 is hard to troubleshoot and figure out unless you dig deep to how things work.
 I found my self going crazy trying to figure out this hybrid email moderation in Office 365 issues, and I felt I have to share with.
 Please share the post if you find it useful.
 Please find my Exchange group moderation report to query all your moderated groups.